valerymo/misc/README.md

-# Reali Engineering Problem - task Drfat
+# Reali Engineering Problem (first working version)

-Suggested solution draft (coding not complete) is intended for processing Big Files.
+Suggested solution is intended for processing Big Files.
-Idea is following:
+Basic flow is following:
 1. CSV File downloaded from Web and saved on disk
 2. Processing BIG file: splitting it to small files, and run thread to process each small file.
 	* Not waiting for split all, but working as following: